dogweather/forkful/content/en/swift/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions, or regex, are sequences of characters that form a search pattern, often used for string matching or manipulation tasks.
-Programmers utilize them for everything from data validation and parsing to transformations, making them an indispensable tool in text processing and manipulation tasks across various programming languages, including Swift.

 ## How to:
 Swift native support for regex utilizes the `NSRegularExpression` class, alongside the String class's range and replacement methods.
 Below is an example of using regex to find and highlight email addresses within a text block: